superhero1/ffritz/README-APP.md

 ---------------------
-Basically, the Fritzbox 6591 is powerful enough to run Tvheadend, but i consider it still as experimental as i have seen rare box reboot events while recording.
+Basically, the Fritzbox 6591 is powerful enough to run Tvheadend, but i consider it still as experimental as i have seen rare box reboot events while recording (see below).
 It is only available on FritzOS Version 7.19 or later, and requires the buildroot-2020.02 toolchain image.

-I also recommend only using one HD tuner at this time until the SatIP server is optimized (the libdvbif patch as it was used for the 6490 is not yet ported).

 When enabled, Tvheadend runs as user ffritz, the configuration is stored in /var/media/ftp/ffritz/.hts.
 If you want to enable the recorder you need to explicitly set the recorder path in the tvh configuration menu (i recommend using an external USB drive).

+Caveats:
+- I recommend only using one HD tuner at this time until the SatIP server is optimized (the libdvbif patch as it was used for the 6490 is not yet ported).
+  I have seen cableinfo at 35% CPU load for a single HD stream.

+- Don't try to record to some kind of fuse mounted drive (nfs, ovelay, ..).
+  There is a memory leak somewhere which will eventually crash tvheadend or the box.

 Building the application image
 ==============================